 In the Spring of 2015, Trek Medics completed the development of Beacon v2.0, thanks to a generous seed grant from Google and in collaboration with our long-time partners at Vision Point Systems.
 With a new engine under the hood, we were eager to find new partners to work with, so we put out a general application seeking communities that’d be willing to work with us to develop a community-based EMS system using Beacon to dispatch.
 After narrowing down the list of contenders, our Director of Field Programs, Benjamin Gilmour packed his bags and set off to Eastern Africa to scout out several locations.
-When he returned home, he had little doubt he’d found a strong partner in the Rural Tanzania Health Movement (TRHM), a community-based health organization in Mwanza, Tanzania, dedicated to improving health care for all.
+When he returned home, he had little doubt he’d found a strong partner in the Tanzania Rural Health Movement (TRHM), a community-based health organization in Mwanza, Tanzania, dedicated to improving health care for all.
 A few months later, we sent another Australian paramedic, Scott Campbell, out to Mwanza to work alongside TRHM’s Director, the indefatigable Dr. Marko Hingi.
-Less than four months later, a new EMS system has been born, far exceeding all of our expectations.
+Less than four months later, a new service to provide emergency care in Mwanza was launched, far exceeding all of our expectations.

 |Mwanza||Last Updated: Jun.
 2017|